betaglot/plantabeta/docs/guide/What/WhatGear.md

 ### 💜 <psike>Speaker</psike>

 - Use a speaker instead of headphones to be able to hear the Eko.
-Hear the wind, a tree falling behind you, an animal moving around, another planter trying to communicate with you.
+Hear the wind, a tree falling behind you, an animal moving around, another plantor trying to communicate with you.

 ::: danger It is dangerous to plant with both headphones inserted!